HOW TO SPEND 10 DAYS IN HAWAII – AN EPIC ITINERARY

 Are you planning your Hawaii itinerary and wondering about how to spend 10 days in Hawaii?
-Then read on to find out about the best things to do and also find many more travel tips for your trip.
+Then read on to find out about the best things to do and along with many more travel tips.

 How many islands are in Hawaii?

-Hawaii is made up of nine islands: Hawaii (aka the Big Island), Oahu, Maui, Kauai, Lanai, Molokai, Kahoolawe, and Niihau.
+- Hawaii is made up of eight major islands: Hawaii (aka the Big Island), Oahu, Maui, Kauai, Lanai, Molokai, Kahoolawe, and Niihau.

-Some of the islands are uninhabited or not open for tourism, but the major islands that you should visit when coming to Hawaii are Oahu, Hawaii, Maui, and Kauai.
+- Some islands are uninhabited or not open for tourism, but the major islands that you should visit when coming to Hawaii are Oahu, the Big Island, Maui, and Kauai.

 Weather in Hawaii